agarwalnitika/stories_prototype/README.md

 # Set Up :
 All commands needed to set up and execute said code:
-	Technology Used:
+	1. Technology Used:
   		1. Framework: Flutter (Used Version: 1.12.13+hotfix.8 • channel stable)
     		2. Language Used: Dart (Used Version: 2.7.0)
     		3. IDE Used: Android Studio (Used Version: 3.4)
 		4. Firebase (for data)

-  Various components of the structure of the application are explained here −
+   	2.Various components of the structure of the application are explained here −
     	1)android − Auto generated source code to create android application 2) ios − Auto generated source code to create ios application
     	2)lib − Main folder containing Dart code written using flutter framework 3)lib/main.dart − Entry point of the Flutter application